• Skip to main content

 • Add dry ingredients to wet ingredients and whisk until just combined.

 • Heat up a griddle to medium heat, grease lightly if necessary.
 Use ¼ measuring cup to ladle each pancake on the griddle.
-Cook until golden brown, flip to the other side, and cook until golden brown on the other side.
+Flatten them with a spatula - the pancakes should not be too thick.

 • Serve with your favorite syrup.